 TMEMS welcomes volunteers from its community, families, and other stakeholders.
 Potential volunteers shall notify the school administration of his/her intent to volunteer and in what context.
 Upon successful completion of the background investigation, the volunteer may work with the school, following the rules and guidelines approved by administration.
 This includes monitoring of the volunteer's conduct on campus and when representing the school.
 Parents wishing to visit or help in a classroom must first complete a background check.
 Classroom visits then must be scheduled with the teacher.
 Appropriate documentation may be required for regular parent participants.
-Parents/Guardians need be prepared produce appropriate to to on request identification/documentation before entering the school or picking up any student.
+Parents/Guardians need to be prepared to produce on request appropriate identification documentation before entering the school or picking up any student.